Home

 That sounds like a joke, but it's true.
 The first time she appeared to me after her death, I didn't know who she was.
 I didn't recognise her because she looked as she did when she was a young woman, and I'd never seen her like that (since I came along late in her life).

 She let go of a lot of prejudices, when she let go of her body.
-And we were finally able to find common ground, mutual respect, and love.
+And only then were we finally able to find common ground, mutual respect, and love.

 The relationship I now have with my mother is such a gift to me, healing much childhood anguish.
 This would never have happened if I didn't know that communication after life is possible, even commonplace.